JEFF7712/homelab/README.md

 ## Notes

-- Storage is single-replica due to limited node count and disk space constraints
+- Storage is single-replica due to limited node count and disk space constraints.
-- Hardware is budget-friendly recycled enterprise equipment mostly off eBay
+- Hardware is budget-friendly equipment mostly off eBay and AliExpress.
-- Power consumption: ~60W (estimate) idle for the entire cluster
+- Power consumption: ~60W (estimate) idle for the entire cluster.

 ## Services & Applications